riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

 Again this is information that is hard to get from reading code and configuration and that is important for getting the business users to understand what we're actually building.

-The difference between this and the level 1 diagram is that we'll zoom in to a specific area and that we'll here include more details - things that we didn't want to include in the overall picture to keep it easy to understand.

-Here we can include business rules we implemented such as;
+It's important to try and keep purely technical details out of this diagram and try and focus on more business rules like information.
+Information that is useful for a business user.

+Example of information we might include on level 2;

 - how often do we read and write data
 - duplication checks
 - conversions
 - transformations of data, and so on

-It's important to try and keep purely technical details out of this diagram and try and focus on more business rules like information.
-Information that is useful for a business user.

 ### Level 3 - The Integration Details

 This is probably the diagram that needs the least explanation.
-This is the part I often find well done and maintained.
+This is the part I often find well documented and maintained.
 Here we document all the technical components and implementation details.

 This is however also the part that doesn't always require that much documentation.
 Much of the details at this level can easily be found in code and configuration and it's easy to spend time documenting things that in the end developers will look up code and configuration instead.